Search Programs

 States also vary by the nomenclature of their credentialing in the profession, whether it be registered veterinary technician (RVT), certified veterinary technician (CVT), or licensed veterinary technician (LVT).
 For more information on the professional credentialing process, please reference the section below or individual state program pages.

-Step 5: Renew credentials and complete continuing education (CE) requirements (timeline and state requirements vary).
+Step 5: Renew credential and complete continuing education (CE) requirements (timeline and state requirements vary).
 Vet techs must maintain their professional licensure, registration, or certification by completing CE hours.
 These can be fulfilled through qualified conferences, publications, presentations, online coursework, and other methods.
 The types of approved CE vary by region.
-A list of every state’s credentialing requirements, agencies and a list of vet tech CE resources are included in the sections below.
+A list of every state’s credentialing requirements, agencies, and a list of vet tech CE resources are included in the sections below.

 Veterinary Technician Licensure & Certification